Law Student Internships

-An internship with U.S. Attorney’s Office for the District of Alaska offers a unique and challenging experience to work in criminal prosecution or civil litigation in the Last Frontier.
-By local rule second and third-year law students have a unique opportunity to be approved to appear in court at hearings and participate in trials.
-Assignments include, but are not limited to, drafting responsive motions, dispositive motions, memoranda of law, and appellate briefs.
-Interns become familiar with the rules of evidence and either the Federal Rules of Civil or Criminal Procedure depending on placement with Criminal or Civil Division.
-In addition, interns may attend depositions, meetings with agents, and accompany the attorneys to observe court proceedings.
+An internship with the U.S. Attorney’s Office for the District of Alaska offers a unique and challenging experience to work in criminal prosecution or civil litigation in the Last Frontier.
+Law student clerks will have the opportunity to handle trial level and appellate research and writing projects from the office’s Criminal and Civil Divisions.
+Assignments include drafting responsive motions, dispositive motions, memoranda of law, and appellate briefs.
+In the District of Alaska, law students who have completed at least half of their credits have the unique opportunity to appear in court at hearings and participate in trials.
+In addition, interns may attend depositions, meetings with agents, and accompany attorneys to court proceedings.

-Qualifications: First-year, second- and third-year law students.
+Qualifications: Law students must have completed at least one year of school.
 Law school graduates are not eligible for student positions.
 Students chosen will be subject to a background investigation, which can take up to three months.
 Must be a U.S. citizen.
-Must provide information for a background investigation (includes inquiry into, suitability issues such as illegal activity such as drug use, outstanding debts, tax information, etc).
-Final approval for all applicants is then obtained from the Department of Justice in Washington, D.C.
+Must complete a background investigation (includes inquiry into suitability issues such as illegal activity, drug use, outstanding debts, ties to foreign entities, etc.).
+Final approval for all applicants must be obtained from the Department of Justice in Washington, D.C.

 Minimum Participation Required: 8-10 weeks

 Salary: Volunteer (without compensation); work study, if available; fellowships; internships or externships (with credit).